dave-eska/Kookies-old-/README.md

 * Maps are also defined inside res/maps. ( But I haven't Found A Way To Load Different Maps WIthout Re-Compiling ).

+* Tiles:

+    * Seed Tile -> Can grow, Can be picked up.

+    * Transition Tile -> Can change the current level.

 ## Hint For Modders :

 * Tile ID's :